WeeKen99/automated-recruitment-pipeline/README.md

 * **Google Sheets:** Dashboard & Staging.

 ## 📂 How to Use
-1. Download the `blueprint.json` file from this repository.
+1. Download the `Integration Gmail.blueprint.json` file from this repository.
 2. Import it into a new Make.com scenario.
 3. Connect your own Google and PDF.co accounts.
 4. Set up the Gmail filter: `resume OR CV` -> Label: `incoming-cvs`.